 There are a myriad of ways to get started investing, but they will vary as to how easy they are for a beginning investor, or they vary in how much they cost in management fees and other costs.

-Probably one of the easiest ways to invest these days is to open an account with Betterment.com.
-Betterment is a low cost way to invest in a completely diversified portfolio.
-While it isn’t the lowest cost way to invest (there are cheaper ways, like through Vanguard – see below), it is definitely one of the very simplest.
+Betterment is a low-cost way to invest in a completely diversified portfolio.
+While it isn’t the lowest-cost way to invest (there are cheaper ways, like through Vanguard – see below), it is definitely one of the very simplest.

 When you open an account with Betterment you really only have a few main choices to make.